sivunq/Stocks-Tracker/README.md

 ![screenshot2](snip3.PNG)

-**People say if you are looking for a project idea, just develop something to solve your own personal problem, and that's exactly what I did.**

 From so long I wanted to develop a stocks tracker/management website for myself.
 Earlier I used to track my stocks investments locally in an excel sheet by scraping data from moneycontrol with help of a small python code I wrote.

 Now, I'm very excited to share that I have built a MVP version of the stocks tracker/management dashboard.